-Implementation of MM BIO-54 would use existing mitigation credits to offset the loss of 14.112.4 acres (5.07 ha) of marine habitat due to construction of the new land areas at the Northwest Slip, and Berths 243-245, and Eelgrass Habitat Area dike construction in accordance with an agreements between the Port and regulatory agencies.
+Implementation of MM BIO-4 would use existing mitigation credits to offset the loss of 14.1 acres (5.7 ha) of marine habitat due to the Northwest Slip, Berths 243-245, and Eelgrass Habitat Area dike construction in accordance with agreements between the Port and regulatory agencies.
 Other recent and future cumulative projects that involve construction of new landfills in the Harbor have used or would use these mitigation credits to offset impacts of marine habitat loss (see Table 3.3-4 in Section 3.3.5).
-The Bolsa Chica mitigation bank currently contains 1061 credits, so that adequate credits would remain after the approved and planned projects, including Alternative 1, are mitigated.
-Therefore, -mitigation would render the contribution of Alternative 1 to cumulative impacts would be less than considerable significant.
+The mitigation bank currently contains 161 credits, so that adequate credits would remain after the approved and planned projects, including Alternative 1, are mitigated.
+Therefore, mitigation would render the contribution of Alternative 1 to cumulative impacts less than considerable.